 Katsuo is a type of fish, generally a type of sashimi, that can be used as the main ingredient or can be found in other dishes.
-Katsuo no tataki is the most popular and most known dish but other dishes also used katsuo as part of their ingredients such as, katsuobushi or dried katsuo flakes which you can usually sprinkle on top of okonomiyaki, another is the katsuo dashi which is a katsuo stock used in miso soup, tosa-maki which is sushi rolled in seaweed containing seared bonito, raw garlic, and perilla and last one is shutou with fermented a katsuo entrails.
+Katsuo no tataki is the most popular and most known dish but other dishes also used this type of fish as part of their ingredients such as, katsuobushi or dried flakes which you can usually sprinkle on top of okonomiyaki, another is the katsuo dashi which is a stock used in miso soup, tosa-maki which is sushi rolled in seaweed containing seared bonito, raw garlic, and perilla and last one is shutou with fermented a katsuo entrails.

 RECOMMENDED RESTAURANTS OF KATSUO

 Kochi prefecture is the birthplace of many dishes that used katsuo as their main ingredients.
-There are many shops where you can enjoy the freshest katsuo and enjoy its deliciousness, at the same time, feel the richness of the seafood.
+There are many shops where you can enjoy the freshest fish, enjoy its deliciousness and feel the richness of the seafood.

 The next restaurant in Kochi where you can eat delicious katsuo is Asagi.
 Asagi is about a 1-minute walk from Hasuikemachidori Station and is recommended for those who want to enjoy cooking slowly in a calm atmosphere of a completely private room.
 There is also a counter seat, so customers can safely come to the store by themselves.
-In addition to the katsuo dishes they serve, the restaurant is also recommended for steamed dishes with plenty of vegetables.
+In addition to these dishes, the restaurant is also recommended for steamed dishes with plenty of vegetables.
 It is healthy and very delicious and is popular with women.
 There is a wide selection of alcoholic drinks, mainly local sake, which is perfect for an adult Japanese dinner.